Middle class neighborhood in Mexico

 Take a fun quiz on where to live in Mexico by Mexican Guru - I took it and it gave me Mazatlán

-Hola, I am a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico, most recently "If Only I Had a Place" on renting, for aspiring expats only.
+Hola, I'm Kerry Baker and a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico, most recently "If Only I Had a Place" on renting in Mexico (very different from renting in the U.S.) with all its advantages and disadvantages.